TheGislum/DRP10/README.md

 ## Complete Usage

-We suggest to use MUSE-XAE with `default` parameters choosen based on experiments.
+We suggest to use MUSE-XVAE with `default` parameters choosen based on experiments.
 To extract mutational signatures with default parameters on the Example dataset run the following:

 `python ./MUSE-XAE/MUSE_XAE.py --dataset Example`